cooscoos/bread/sprouted_spelt.md

 ## Sprouting spelt

-50 g of dry spelt will yield X g of sprouted grains.
-The water weight after patting dry is about Y g, or Z % of the dry spelt.
+50 g of dry spelt will yield about 78 g of sprouted grains.

 1. Soak 50 g spelt for 12 hours
-1. Drain, rinse a few times, then leave in strainer covered for 8-12 hours
+1. Drain, rinse, then leave in strainer covered for 8-12 hours
 1. Continue to rinse and stir every 8-12 hours until small white sprout emerges (may take 36 hours from first soak)

 At this point either: